19 Best Egg Laying Chicken Breeds: With Name and Pictures

 6. Mistakes in Poultry Management

 Always check your chicken waterer and feeder.
 Fill them before they get empty.
-If hens live without food and water for few hours, it directly affects negatively to the production of eggs.
+If hens live without food and water for a few hours, it directly affects negatively to the production of eggs.

-If you are keeping your chickens inside the coop then proper lighting is required.
+If you are keeping your chickens inside the coop, then proper lighting is required.
 Hens need about 14 hours of day length for laying a good quantity of eggs.

 7. Mites, Lice, and Fleas